 Advancing employee engagement

-The global results are used as a basis for our people-related development work.
-Team-specific results are shared with the team leaders, and they will be reviewed and discussed within the teams.
-Based on the results, each site and function leader will create a targeted, actionable development plan, including follow-ups.
-Based on the global results, our employee engagement index is 66%, which is three percentage points lower than in the previous survey.
+Based on the global results, our employee engagement index is 65%, which is one percentage point lower than in the previous survey.
 The index is a combination of questions concerning our people’s likelihood of recommending and staying in the company, organizational pride, and commitment.
-The result means that 66% of the survey participants responded favorably to those questions.
+The result means that 65% of the survey participants responded favorably to those questions.

 Further developing our recruitment and onboarding processes and the related experiences is an important long-term target for us.
 We will also strengthen and promote our employer brand more actively to increase employee commitment, retention, satisfaction, and attraction.